 I love cooking and trying new recipes.
-There’s no greater joy than seeing the faces of my guests and family as they enjoy the love, joy, and fresh ingredients I put into preparing every dish.
+There is no greater joy than seeing the faces of my guests and family as they enjoy the love, joy, and fresh ingredients I put into preparing every dish.
 Today it is not a dish but I baked, it is a new thing I seem to enjoy but anyway I created Banana Muffins, yummy.

-I’m known for trying a completely new recipe (one I have not tried before) on the night I’m hosting a dinner party with ZERO fear, and it’s always turned out beautiful and delicious.
-I’m brave like that (wish always).
-I’m also super EXTRA, so I don’t cook simple dishes and can’t cook small portions.
-But it is my intention in 2022 to minimize waste (cook smaller portions), make more simple dishes, and make more of the comfort foods that I enjoy.
+I am known for trying a completely new recipe [one I have not tried before] on the day I am hosting a dinner party with ZERO fear, and it has always turned out beautiful and delicious.
+I am brave like that [with cooking].
+I’m also super EXTRA, so I do not cook simple dishes and somehow I just can not cook small portions.
+But it is my intention in 2022 to minimize waste [cook smaller portions], make more simple dishes, and make more of the comfort foods that I enjoy.
 So stay tuned I will be sharing some of my favorite recipes.

 But my new thing is baking.
 Something about it is soothing—it relaxes me.
-I’ve always admired a perfectly baked item, but the process looked too messy and uninviting to me.
+I have always admired a perfectly baked item, but the process looked too messy and uninviting to me.

 And then, last Sunday, I sat on my bed trying to calm the anxiousness that took over.
-I could not calm down.
-It was overwhelming.
-Then a thought came to me: bake a cake.
+I could not calm down then I had a thought to bake a cake.
 The idea instantly brought about a sense of stillness.
 Read about it here, and please try the recipe for my Upside-Down Lemon Cake.

 In my kitchen, there were a few speckled bananas that I knew had gotten overly ripe.
-I put them in the fridge on Saturday as I cleaned my kitchen.
-I intend on freezing them for a possible future adventure of maybe a Banana bread.
+I put them in the fridge on Saturday as I cleaned my kitchen, intending on freezing them for a possible future smoothie.